+North Middlesex works with its community partners to provide a range of unstructured indoor and outdoor recreation and cultural activities, including special events, as well as parks for casual enjoyment.
 Participation is shifting away from structured and scheduled programs as there is a growing desire for drop-in, unstructured and self-scheduled times to participate.
 This is compounded by changes in demand for prime-time access - more adults and seniors are seeking activities during the evening, a shift from traditional daytime (seniors programing) or late-evening provision (in the case of adult hockey).
-Participation in adult recreational sports is also growing and youth engagement is being embraced in many municipalities.
-North Middlesex provides a range of unstructured indoor and outdoor recreation activities as well as parks for casual enjoyment.
+Participation in adult recreational sports is also growing and youth engagement is being embraced in many municipalities, although there is a need to ensure that there are unstructured opportunities available for all age groups.